Invented names and image filters

 “Perceptually,” Garcia says, “an idea that’s been very important to me in playing has been the whole ‘odyssey’ idea — journeys, voyages and adventures along the way.”
 The association of travel with adventure in his commentary suggests notions about change and the unknown.
 But where he and others may find romance in the mystery, some anxiously shy away.
 Change, or its perception, has that effect.
 Sometimes the storyteller’s role is to comfort.

 Legend is that Homer’s epics were performed as songs.
 Many have wondered what the melody was like, and the nature of the story lends itself to something like a chant, something trancelike, slow and hypnotic on occasion, surging and violent at other times, like the rhythm of the waves and wine-dark sea.
-Homer, they say, was a blind man, and what an impression the echo of the waves must have made; what an impression his song must have made on his audience, gathered around a poet chanting about honor and betrayal and gods and distant places, to the rhythm of the endless waters.
+Homer, they say, was a blind man, and what an impression the echo of the waves must have made; what an impression his song must have left on his audience, gathered around a poet chanting about honor and betrayal and gods and distant places, to the rhythm of the endless waters.
 If liberties of imagination must be taken, one may imagine the song sounding like this.

 In this particular rendition (there are many, each one varied, textured and unique) you almost feel the ocean of Garcia’s airy chords that breaks in ripples on the beach with Weir’s staccato punctuation.
 The instrumental backdrop here is the narrator’s painted scene.
 This sets the tone and vision and the changes of emotion as the singer tells his tale, and the listener hears the story.